firhanalii/Post-Article/README.md

 - All Posts Tabs: Published, Drafts and Trashed.
 - Each tab has a table containing title, category & action.
 This action contains an edit icon and a trash icon.

-# Themes and Library Support
+# Theme and Library Support
 - CORE UI
 - Rest Server by https://github.com/chriskacerguis/codeigniter-restserver